Mang0: 2019–present

 In 2019 Marquez won The Big House 9, in 2020 he won LACS 3, in 2021 Smash Summit 11 and in 2022 he won Super Smash Con 2022, Lost Tech City 2022, Smash Summit 14 and Mainstage 2022.
 In 2024, Marquez won Tipped Off 15 and Supernova 2024.

 On June 21, 2025, Marquez attended the Beerio Kart World Cup, a Mario Kart World tournament held by Ludwig Ahgren.
-During the event, he was caught on camera drunk harassing several of the tournament's attendees with inappropriate physical actions.
+During the event, he was caught on camera drunkenly harassing several of the tournament's attendees with inappropriate physical actions.
 Marquez acknowledged the situation on Twitter and stated that he would apologize privately to those that he affected, re-evaluate his relationship with alcohol, and accept any consequences for his actions.
 On June 23, Cloud9 released Marquez due to the incident.
 On June 25, 2025 the organisers of Supernova, one of the biggest tournaments on the Super Smash Bros. scene, announced that Marquez would not be permitted to attend the 2025 edition of the event due to his conduct.
 The same day, Marquez's Twitch account was banned, although he was unbanned after one week.
+On 1 July, 2026, he stated on social media that he was one year sober.